 The Platinum Card® from American Express is a great fit if you’re a frequent flyer, thanks to the many perks that come with it.

 The Platinum Card from American Express benefits includes the following:

 - Up to $200 in annual airline fee statement credits for incidental fees at one qualifying airline (in the form of a statement credit; enrollment required)

-- Complimentary airport lounge access (Centurion, Priority Pass, Delta Sky Club)
+- Complimentary airport lounge access (Centurion, Priority Pass (enrollment required), Delta Sky Club)